Alert Source Discuss

 RPC methods (debug Namespace)

-This api must only be available on testing mode and is required by the compatibility test suite.
+This api must only be available in testing mode and is required by the compatibility test suite.
 In production, any debug_* rpc calls should be blocked.

 * debug_bundler_clearState

-Clears the bundler mempool and reputation data of paymasters/accounts/factories/aggregators.
+Clears the bundler mempool and reputation data of paymasters/accounts/factories.

 # Request